1. DESCRIPTION OF THE SERVICES.

 1.1 The Marketer will generate and deliver leads to the client.
 All resources and Intellectual property (IP) used by the marketer is the property of the marketer.
 The marketer will design and implement the system in a professional and timely manner.

 1.2 The parties may at any time modify the scope of the Services by including desired changes in a written “change order” that describes the changes, with the adjustment to the payment for the Services that will result from said changes.
-Such a change order shall only become effective once it has been signed and dated by both parties.
+Such a change order shall only become effective once it has been quoted and paid.

 2. Digital Marketing Team.